 - Using these resources to post material on behalf of other parties, sharing personal access to NAU resources with others, or using personal computers connected to the NAU network to mirror another site (i.e., to make a copy of someone else's site).

-- Using these resources to threaten any particular individual wit h violence, to engage in that which naturally and directly tends to provoke acts of violence, or a breach of the peace by the person to whom, individually, the conduct or remarks are addressed.
+- Using these resources to unlawfully threaten any individual with violence, or engage in unlawful acts which provoke violence against the person to whom, individually, the conduct or remarks are addressed.”

 - Using these resources in a manner which violates the laws of the United States of America and the State of Arizona, including but not limited to the policies of the Arizona Board of Regents and Northern Arizona Univeristy.
 Such behaviour may also constitute a violation of the Safe Working and Learning Environment policy of the University, a violation of which would also be deemed to be a violation of this Policy.